Sign in / Join

 Wickes says Bathroom spend up 80% in last three years

-Kbb News - Bathroom Retailer Wickes says Bathroom spend is up by 80% in last three years, despite Wickes posting a 4% drop in the first half of its 2024 sales and at the time a July Rueters report said that bathroom retailer Wickes was "dented by weakness in its design and installation business as consumers avoid big ticket purchases amid a cost-of-living crisis".
+Kbb News - Bathroom Retailer Wickes says Bathroom spend is up by 80% in the last three years, despite Wickes posting a 4% drop in the first half of its 2024 sales.
+At the time its 1st half sales were released in July a Rueters report said that the bathroom retailer Wickes was "dented by weakness in its design and installation business as consumers avoid big ticket purchases amid a cost-of-living crisis".

 Whilst it isnt clear how Wickes arrived at this 80% growth in the bathroom industry spend over the last 3 years, given its own revenues don't follow that same growth, looking at some of the biggest players in the industry, we couldn't find support for such an increase, as claimed by Wickes either.

 Wickes own revenues were £1.55bn in 2023 and £1.53bn in 2020 as highlighted in their 2021 trading statement.
 A rise of just 1.3% in the 3 years 2020 to 2023.
-A little way off the 80% rise in bathroom spend as quoted in recent press to say the least and when taken into context amid a 4% drop in the first half of 2024, unless the second half of 2024 is better for Wickes, then the last 3 years has seen a decline in their revenues and not an increase at all.
+As such, a little way off the 80% rise in bathroom spend as quoted in recent press to say the least.
+But when taken into context amid a 4% drop in the first half of 2024, unless the second half of 2024 is better for Wickes, then the last 3 years have seen a decline in their revenues and not an increase at all.

-At Victorian Plumbing PLC, revenues grew from £208m to £285m, a rate of growth of some 38% in the last 3 years which was way ahead of most of the market revenues as B&Q grew from £3.71bn to £3.84bn and a more modest, 3.8%.
+At Victorian Plumbing PLC, revenues grew from £208m to £285m, a rate of growth of some 38% in the last 3 years which was way ahead of most of the market.
+By comparison, revenues as B&Q grew from £3.71bn to £3.84bn and a more modest, 3.8%.

-Victoria Plum increased its revenues to £113.6m in 2022, up from £63.7M in 2020 but spectacularly went into administration at the start of 2024, only to be bought out by longstanding rival, Victorian Plumbing and was then shuttered up.
+Victoria Plum increased its revenues to £113.6m in 2022, up from £63.7M in 2020 but spectacularly went into administration at the start of 2024, only to be bought out by longstanding rival, Victorian Plumbing and was then recently shuttered up for good.

-But the rise at Victoria Plum was the biggest rise we could find in the UK bathroom industry and whilst amazing they were the revenues of just one (albeit a big top 10) retailer in the market and as such nowhere near what the average rate of growth for the entire market would be.
+But the rise at Victoria Plum was the biggest rise we could find in the UK bathroom industry and whilst this growth was amazing the Victoria Plum revenues were the revenues of just one (albeit a big top 10) retailer in the UK market and as such come nowhere near what the average rate of growth for the entire market would be.

 Buy It Direct, the retailer who bought out Better Bathrooms saw its revenues increase from £295.4m in 2020 to £354m in 2023, a rise of 19.8%.